 A flourishing life is not just about remediating weaknesses.

-Day 1: Understanding Your Bright & Quirky Child
+Day 1: Helping Your Bright & Quirky Child Thrive

 Day 3: Navigating School and Learning Challenges

 When It's Hard to Learn, Here's How to Learn

 Barb Oakley, PhD, Author, and Professor at Oakland University